 Imagine if you could open more doors that bring you endless opportunities!

-Sadaqah means spending money in way of Allah.
-One of the best form of sadaqah is sadaqah jariyah.
+Sadaqah means spending money in the way of Allah.
+One of the best forms of sadaqah is sadaqah jariyah.
 Sadaqah jariyah has many forms.
 Sharing knowledge, sharing good deeds and many others are forms of sadaqah jariyah.
-Imagine if you could spend money and never worry about, or transfer your funds from your bank account to your hereafter account in the currency that only works there.
-Or imagine if you could open more doors that bring you endless opportunities.
-This does not happen only in your dreams but it has happened to many around the world on doing sadaqah or in other words giving charity.
+Imagine if you could spend money and never worry about transferring your funds from your bank account to your hereafter account in the currency that only works there.
+Or imagine if you could open more doors that bring you endless opportunities, this does not happen only in your dreams.
+Still, it has happened to many around the world doing sadaqah or, in other words giving charity.

-Find out how you could open your own doors by exploring the best ways to do sadaqah
+Find out the best ways to do sadaqah.

-Even if you feel that you don’t have enough to give, Prophet Muhammad (PBUH) taught us to never underestimate any amount we donate, even if it’s half a date.
+Even if you don’t have enough to give, Prophet Muhammad (PBUH) taught us never to underestimate any donated amount, even if it’s half a date.
 The best ways to do sadaqah are endless and feasible for all.
-And in order to feel encouraged to give more, let’s get to know the rewards and fruits of giving charity in Islam.
+And to feel encouraged to give more, let’s get to know the rewards and fruits of giving charity in Islam.